mnr/writing-wip/Do-Ye0n_lives_on.md

 "Alpha60 stock is fragile and valuable.
 They'll take an arrest-threat seriously.
 I think we should realize the value of a strike."

 The three non-English speakers respond through translators by presenting icons or changing their expressions.
 They all agree with Chip.
 Five of the remaining eight participants verbally agree; three do not.
 The disagreement isn't about the ethics of Alpha60, or the ethics of threatening a corporation.
-It's purely about the return on the work to be done to shake-down a business involved in *Corporate Penetrative Testing*.
+It's purely about the financial return on the work to be done to shake-down a business involved in *Corporate Penetrative Testing*.
 Threatening Alpha60 without preparation would only invite a ransomware attack.

 "It's decided then," concludes Chip.
 "I'll put together a strike team and we can move when the plan is set up.
 I forecast payoff within the month."